likweitan/scrapy/README.md

 ## Status

-Project is: _in progress_ and why?
+Project is: _in progress_ and wants to scrape more websites.

 ## Contact